kstaniec96/simpler/README.md

 ## Version
 Currently, the latest version of Simpler is 2.0 beta on 24/04/2022.

+## Example
+An example project can be found here: https://github.com/kstaniec96/workflow

 ## About Simpler
 Simpler is a very simple, flexible and lightweight PHP framework supported by composer and several popular libraries, incl.
 PHPUnit and SwiftMailer.